 Credit Risk - Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations to the Trust.
 Credit risk is measured by the assignment of a rating by a nationally recognized statistical rating organization.
 Obligations of the U.S. government or obligations explicitly guaranteed by the U.S. government are not considered to have credit risk and disclosure is not required.
 The Investment Policy does not require investments to be rated.
 The managers of the fixed income strategies have the flexibility to invest in a broad range of fixed income securities including domestic, international, emerging market debt as well as high yield securities, bank loans, non-agency mortgage backed securities and asset backed securities, municipals, and convertible bonds.
 The managers may invest in fixed income obligations issued by national governments, government agencies, supranational organizations, banks, and corporations based on their opportunistic views of the market.
-The fixed income strategies are comprised of commingled and mutual funds and as of June 30 were not rated by a nationally recognized statistical rating organization.
+The fixed income strategies are comprised of commingled and mutual funds and as of June 30, 2020 were not rated by a nationally recognized statistical rating organization.

-Concentration of Credit Risk - Concentration of credit risk is the risk of loss attributed to the magnitude of an investment in a single issuer or security type.
-The Trust's investment policy states that no more than 10% of each portfolio's assets shall be invested in any one entity.
-No more than 25% of each portfolio's assets may be invested in a single strategy of any one asset manager.
-As of June 30, 2019, the Trust did not hold investments of 10% in one domestic issuer, no more than 25% of any one portfolio was invested in a single strategy of any one asset manager, and no investments at fair value exceeded 5% of the Trust's total investments.
+Concentration of Credit Risk - Concentration of credit risk is the risk of loss attributed to the magnitude of an investment in a single issuer.
+The Trust's investment policy establishes certain restrictions on investments and limitations on portfolio composition.
+The limitations include an asset allocation policy that is structured in a manner which prevents investing more than 5% of the total investments in any single issuer.
+As of June 30, 2020, the Trust did not hold investments in any single issuer where fair value exceeded 5% of the Trust's total investments.